GitZH-Chen/GitZH-Chen.github.io/_pages/includes/intro.md

 My research lies in the intersection of machine learning and differential geometry, such as geometric deep learning and matrix/vector manifolds.
 Currently, I co-supervise several students with [Rui Wang](https://ai.jiangnan.edu.cn/info/1081/2941.htm).

-I am always open for collaboration, such as doing geometric deep learning or applying differential geometry into your applications.
-If you are interested in collaboration, please drop me an email.
+I am always open for collaboration.
+If you are interested in my research, please drop me an email.

 I am building a GitHub repo, [Awesome-Riemannian-Deep-Learning](https://github.com/GitZH-Chen/Awesome-Riemannian-Deep-Learning), containing resources on deep learning over Riemannian spaces. 🚀